dejansubotin/dc/design-collaborator/README.md

 ---

+## Using Multi-Image Sessions

+- On the home screen, drag & drop multiple image files or select several via the file picker.
+Up to 10 images are accepted; extra files are ignored.
+- After creating the session, use the thumbnail bar at the top to jump to an image or horizontally scroll between slides.
+- Pan by holding Space and dragging with the left mouse button; zoom with the mouse wheel—both apply per image.
+- Annotations and their comment threads are specific to the image where they were created.

+Note: The backend JSON body size limit is 25 MB by default.
+Large images may exceed this when uploading many at once; increase limits in Express and Nginx if needed.

 ## Getting Started: Docker (Production-like)

 This is the recommended way to run the entire application stack locally.
 It mirrors a production deployment.